necmettindiri/necmettindiri/README.md

 - 💞️ I'm new student about Yazılım
 - 🌱 I'm a mathematician and right now I'm unemployed
 - 🌱 I want to learn software
+- 🌱 But I don't know how can I learn and where am I starting?
+- 🌱 and what am I first step for begining?
 - 📫 How to reach me = necmettindiri@hotmail.com

 <!---